zBritva/PowerBI-visuals-docs/docs/latest/how-to-guide/migrating-to-powerbi-visuals-tools-3-0.md

 ### `externalJS` in `pbiviz.json`

 The tools [doesn't require](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/blob/sample-next/pbiviz.json#L20) a list of `externalJS` to load into the visual bundle.
+Because webpack includes all imported libs.

 **The `externalJS` in `pbivi.json` should be empty.**